 Japanese apple rust is a fungal disease caused by Gymnosporangium yamadae.
 Gymnosporangium yamadae is heteroecious in that it requires both telial hosts (Juniperus spp.) and aecial hosts (Malus spp.) to complete its life cycle (Farr et al. 2008).
 Telia are produced on the stems of Juniperus spp. during spring.
 Basidiospores produced from the germinated telia are wind-dispersed and are able to infect nearby apple trees (Guo 1994).
 Infection from basidiospores on apples gives rise to pycnia borne in groups on the upper surface of apple leaves (Aldwinckle 1990).
-Later, aeciospores are produced in pycnia on the lower leaf surface, which are subsequently released and Guo 1985).
+Later, aeciospores are produced in pycnia on the lower leaf surface, which are subsequently released and capable of being wind borne to infect the telial hosts (Juniperus spp.)
+(Laundon 1998; Wang and Guo 1985).
 After germinating on telial hosts (Juniperus spp.), an overwintering latent mycelium is produced.
 The telial state appears on Juniperus spp. in spring to begin the life cycle again (Ma 2006; Wang and Guo 1985).